g3n1uss/AdditionNNs/README.md

 Recently it has been [proposed](https://openreview.net/forum?id=BkbY4psgg) that this limitation is due to absence of recursion in the architectures of neural networks.
 I am going to investigate this interesting idea here.

+Let's start with a simple addition, it should work.
 The very first idea is to use a linear perceptron and compare it to a non-linear multilayer net.
 As expected, linear perceptron learns faster.
 On the other hand, generalizability is pretty bad for both: ~20 and 5% recpectively.
+Smth is wrong because obviously linear perceptron knows how to add numbers.
 ![](https://github.com/g3n1uss/AdditionOperatorNNs/blob/master/plots/LinearPerceptronVsMultilayerRelu.png)